loulai/aboutme/README.md

 View [all other projects].

-Click [here] for contact details.
-I'll always reply within two days.
+Click [here] for contact details, and I'll reply within two days.

 [all other projects]:https://github.com/loulai?tab=repositories
 [here]:https://www.linkedin.com/in/louiselai88/